LeWolfYT/LocalScope/README.md

 Don't use any plugins or themes from untrustworthy sources.
 Because they have programming support, they can be used to execute arbitrary code on your computer.
 Only use plugins and themes that come bundled or reviewed ones from the upcoming LocalScope Depot unless you know what you're doing.

-## What's new in The Everything Update?
+## What's new in The Scheduling Update?

-- Plugin support
-- Themes can now have custom code
-- Icon pack support
-- Text-based hourly forecast
-- A new health section
-  - UV index
-  - Air quality
-  - Pollen count
-- Support for reading from online streams
-- Built-in streaming support
+- Fade transition replaced with more sliding animations
+- New scheduling system that allows you to schedule local forecasts
-- Various bug fixes and improvements
+- Various improvements and bug fixes
-- A new compact mode
-- Custom screen width settings
-- Improved performance (thanks to caching and other optimizations)

-Note: Performance mode is currently unstable and may have various issues with drawing the screen.
-Use with caution.
+Note: Performance mode is untested with the latest version!
 Note 2: Update your language files, since many new strings have been added.

 ## Bundled Plugins